UFC Will Continue To Hold Events While Coronavirus Spreads, On Donald Trump’s Advice

-Ultimate Fighting Championship (UFC) will continue to hold its scheduled events, even as other sports leagues have suspended their seasons, Yahoo Sports reports.
-It appears that the league’s boss made the decision after talking things over with President Donald Trump and Vice President Mike Pence.
+Ultimate Fighting Championship (UFC) will continue to hold its scheduled events despite other sports leagues suspending their seasons, Yahoo Sports reports.
+It appears that the decision was made after UFC boss Dana White talked things over with President Donald Trump and Vice President Mike Pence.

-Across the world, sports leagues are either canceling or postponing their seasons, or holding games inside arenas without spectators.
-Here in the United States, four major sports leagues that would otherwise be holding games right now — the NHL, MLB, NBA and MLS — have all suspended their seasons until further notice.
-Similarly, the NCAA has canceled the hugely-popular March Madness college basketball tournament.

-However, on Thursday night, UFC boss Dana White stopped by ESPN’s SportsCenter to confirm that, in his league, it’s business as usual, albeit with some small exceptions.
+Most sporting bodies across the world have either canceled or postponed their seasons, with some holding games inside arenas without spectators.
+In the United States, the NHL, MLB, NBA and MLS suspended their seasons until further notice and the NCAA canceled their March Madness college basketball tournament.
+However, on Thursday night White stopped by ESPN’s SportsCenter to confirm that in his league it’s business as usual, albeit with some small exceptions.

-For example, Saturday’s UFC Brasilia event in Brazil will take place in a building without spectators, but that’s not a UFC decision, but rather, one of the local government, which is ordering sporting events to take place in empty arenas.
+Saturday’s UFC Fight Night 170: Brasilia event in the Brazilian capital will take place in a building without spectators.
+That isn’t a UFC decision, but rather the result of the local government ordering sporting events to take place in empty arenas.
 Other UFC events will be moved to the 1,500-seat Apex facility in Las Vegas, assuming neither Las Vegas nor Nevada shuts down sporting events.

-UFC London will proceed “as planned,” according to White — again, unless the local government deems otherwise.
+UFC Fight Night 171, which is scheduled for March 21 in London England, will proceed “as planned,” according to White unless the local government deems otherwise.

-Further, it appears that White’s decisions about the short-term future of his league were informed by none other than Donald Trump himself.
+It appears that White’s decisions about the short-term future of the UFC were informed by none other than President Donald Trump.

 UFC President @danawhite joined @SportsCenter to confirm reports that #UFCBrasilia will take place in an empty arena with only “the staff that’s running event."